tigera-solutions/fortinet-enablement/README.md

 ## Pre-Requisites/Requirements

 - Calico Enterprise Trial or Production License along with a pull secret.
+If you do not have a license you can request one [here](https://www.tigera.io/tigera-products/calico-enterprise-trial#installation-trial)
 - AWS credentials with the IAM role to create
   * VPC
   * Subnets